YPares/porcupine/porcupine-core/examples/example2/Example2.md

 ```

 Let's dig to this part.
 The `DataSource` is a type constructor.
 If we come back to its
-implementation we will find that it is just a synonyms
+implementation we will find that it is just a synonym:

 ``` Haskell